Hranice (Cheb District): History

-The town was probably founded at the turn of the 12th and 13th centuries.
-The first unverified mentions of the town come from the beginning of the 14th century.
-The first verified written mention of Hranice dates to 1413, when the town was bought by the House of Zedtwitz.
-Before that time, Hranice was the property of the Neippergs.
+The settlement was probably founded at the turn of the 12th and 13th centuries.
+The first unverified mentions of Hranice come from the beginning of the 14th century.
+The first verified written mention of Hranice dates to 1413, when it was bought by the Zedtwitz family.
+Before that time, Hranice was the property of the Counts of Neipperg.
 At the end of the 14th century, the Neippergs ran into financial trouble and sold the town.
-The House of Zedwitz controlled Hranice and the whole region around Aš for almost 500 years.
+The Zedwitz family owned the entire Aš estate for 600 years, so they ruled Hranice for almost 500 years.

 In 1822 a new school was built.
 In 1850, a post office was opened and in 1868, the first fire squad was established.
 In 1882, Hranice was promoted to a market town.

 In the 1930s, a group of Sudeten German settlers from Hranice immigrated to Chile and founded the settlement of Puyuhuapi, where they lived and intermarried with Mapuches from Chiloé Archipelago.